jbeenenga/ioBroker.heizungssteuerung/README.md

 - **Humidity Control**: Stop cooling when humidity thresholds are reached
 - **Absence Mode**: Set reduced temperatures during holidays or extended absences
 - **Temperature Override**: Manually override target temperatures when needed
+- **Error Monitoring**: Integrated Sentry error monitoring for improved stability and debugging

+## Error Monitoring & Support

+This adapter includes integrated error monitoring via [Sentry](https://sentry.io) to help improve stability and provide better support.
+Error information is automatically collected and sent to help identify and fix issues quickly.

+**Privacy & Security**: All sensitive data (passwords, API keys, personal information) is automatically filtered out before sending any error reports.
+Only technical error information is transmitted to help improve the adapter.

+For detailed information about the error monitoring implementation, see [docs/SENTRY.md](docs/SENTRY.md).

 ## Installation